flavienbwk/sonarqube-docker-compose/README.md

     docker-compose up
     ```

-    :information_source: A `.scannerwork` directory will be created where your code to be scanned is located
+    :information_source: A `.scannerwork` folder will be created where your code to be scanned is located